-years ago and this has helped me.
-Every time I find myself asking, "What now?", I go to your
+years ago and this site has helped me.
+Whenever I ask, "What now?", I go to your

 website. -- Herbert Masters